sudosean/tcpproxy/README.md

 # TCP Proxy project
+In this project I am really just working with stdin/stdout in go using IO and bufio.
+I create a cmd that writes back whatever comes in from stdin (writer).
+I also create an echo server (echo) and a tcp proxy client that just returns whater comed from the website provided

 # Blueprint/Boilerplate Used For This Golang Project
 You can find more information about this project/repository and how to use it in following blog posts: